The-Cool-Kids-2024/BudgetingApp/deliverables/design-specs.md

 The Home Page is the page the user sees upon logging in.
 It allows users to see their summaries and navigate to the other pages.

 ### Income/Expense Page
+The Income and Expenses page will show a user an overview of all records transactions for the account.

 ### Budget Page
 This page will allow the user to view their buget statments either mothly or yearly.